parallaxinc/PropWare/docs/AppBCXXCrashCourse.md

       printf("The current value of `i`: %d", i);
   }

-  // C must have the index declared prior to the loop int i;
+  // C typically has (and sometimes requires) the index declared prior to the loop int i;
   for (i = 0; i < 10; i++) {
       printf("The current value of `i`: %d", i);